 - “Jesus Christ -- ...The same is true of the name Jesus.
 In the Septuagint it is the customary Greek form for the common Hebrew name Joshua; i.e., 'Yahweh helps.' “ Vol. 10. p.
 149."

 Following is an extract from the Oxford English Dictionary under “Jesus”:

 - Jesus [a.L.
 Iesu-s,a.
 Gr.
 (I-ee-sous), ad. late Heb. or Aram. yeshua, Jeshua, for the earlier y'hoshua, Jehoshua or Joshua (explained as 'Jah (or Jahveh) is salvation': cf. y'shuah 'salvation, deliverance', and matt.i.21), a frequent Jewish personal name, which, as that of the Founder of Christianity, has passed through Gr. and L. into all the languages of scripture.

 Had the Savior's Name been transliterated into Greek and Latin, the true and proper form would have been preserved.

 - “Jesus Christ -- There can be no doubt that Jesus is the Greek form of a Hebrew name.
 Its original and full form is Jehoshua.
 By contraction it became Joshua or Jeshua; and when transferred into Greek, by taking the termination characteristics of that language, it assumed the form Jesus.”

 Word Studies in the New Testament, by Marvin R. Vincent:

-The Acts of the Apostles by Jackson and Lake:
+The Acts of the Delegates by Jackson and Lake:

 Douay-Rheims Catholic Bible: